Nutomic/controldlna/README.md

 ## Description

-A DLNA/UPNP control point for Android.
+ControlDLNA is a DLNA and UPNP control point app for your phone.

-It supports playback of audio and media files from any UPNP media server to any UPNP media renderer.
-Additionally, playing from or to other apps via the MediaRouter API is also supported.
+It lets you play audio and video from any DLNA or UPNP compatible  server in the local network to a DLNA or UPNP renderer.

+Additionally, other apps can utilize the MediaRouter API to play their media on a remote device.

-The app requires Android 2.2 (Gingerbread) and higher.
+Android 2.2 (Gingerbread) or higher is required.

 [Download](http://f-droid.org/repository/browse/?fdid=com.github.nutomic.controldlna)

-Note about permissions: All permissions are required for UPNP.
+Note about permissions: All permissions are required for UPNP (for the necessary wifi access).
 The app does not connect to the internet at all.

 ## Building